 And that might have been the end of the story, had the afternoon been a busy one.
 As it was, it had gone quiet after lunch and Delia was at a bit of a loose end.

 "It looks old," she said.
-The brass was weathered, old.
+The brass had that glossy patina of long use.
 There had once been a pattern engraved in the side, but it had worn smooth from long use.
 "I wonder if it's even metric."

 Delia pulled the tape out a way.
 The yellow paint was cracked here and there, but she could still see that it was divided into neither centimetres or inches.
 The increments were longer than either measure.
 Almost as wide as her hand.
 Out of curiosity, she measured her palm on the tape.
 Her hand was exactly one unit wide.